ParallelMaths/parallel/pages/2-good-will-hunting.md

-# Challenge 1: Good Will Hunting

-Welcome to the first of four weekly challenges.
-This week’s challenge is in three parts… some Challenges will have a single theme, while others have different sections that shoot off in different directions.
-In short, these challenges are often going to be a random walk through the mysteries of mathematics.
+# Parallelogram #02

+<div style="text-align:center">Noun: parallelogram
+Pronounced: /ˌparəˈlɛləɡram/

+_Origin: late 16th century: from French parallélogramme, via late Latin from Greek parallēlogrammon, from parallēlos ‘alongside another’ + grammē ‘line’._</div>
+1. _a four-sided plane rectilinear figure with opposite sides parallel._
+2. _a portmanteau word combining parallel and telegram.
+A message sent each week by the Parallel Project to bright young mathematicians._

+Welcome to the second of four weekly Parallelograms, a collection of mathematical challenges designed to stretch your brain and make your neurons more squiggly.
+You can start and stop whenever you like, but you will need to complete all the challenges by 7pm on Sunday.
+Then, return to the site one minute later at 7.01pm and you will find your score and a sheet with answers and explanations.
+This week’s Parallelogram challenge is in seven parts.
 Be prepared to encounter all sorts of weird ideas.

+1. The Good Will Hunting Problem
+2. NASA’s massive blackboard photograph
+3. The councillor problem
+4. When not knowing Math can cost you $15,000
+5. Junior Maths Challenge question

+**IMPORTANT** – _you will get points for every correct answer (or nearly correct answer)._
+**IMPORTANT** – _some questions have a hint (sometimes two hints).
+Please think hard and try hard before resorting to the hint.
+The hints will help you get the right answer, but you will lose marks._
+**IMPORTANT** – _it does not really matter what you score get, the main thing is that you think hard about the problems...and then learn where you went wrong when the answer sheet appears._

 ## 1. The Good Will Hunting Problem

-“Good Will Hunting” is a 1997 film that won two Oscars and made Matt Damon and Ben Affleck famous, as the starred in and wrote the film.
-It tells the story of a janitor called Will Hunting, who keeps the floors clean and the lecture theatres tidy at MIT, one of world’s best universities.
+“Good Will Hunting” is a 1997 film that won two Oscars and made Matt Damon and Ben Affleck famous, as they starred in and wrote the film.
+It tells the story of a janitor called Will Hunting, who keeps the floors clean and the lecture theatres tidy at the Massachusetts Institute of Technology (MIT), one of world’s best universities.
 However, unknown to the professors, Will is a mathematical genius, and the film tells the story of his battle to come to terms with his remarkable talent for numbers and his struggle to understand his relationship with his best friend, his girlfriend and himself.